-I’m so excited to hear about the introduction of this app, which helps in identifying birds.
-However, I don’t have enough available storage space on my iPhone 6.
+I’m so excited to hear about this app’s introduction, which helps identify birds.
+However, I don’t have enough storage space on my iPhone 6.
 Could this be yet another reason to upgrade to the newer, more expensive iPhones?
-If you’re able to download it, I’d like to hear your reviews. ~Mia
+If you can download it, I’d like to hear your reviews. ~Mia

 Song Sleuth iOS app takes flight this spring as the world’s most powerful, elegant and accurate bird song identifier

-BOSTON, MASS (February 15, 2017) – Song Sleuth (www.songsleuth.com), a groundbreaking app that turns your iOS device into a powerful and accurate bird song identifier, debuts on the iTunes Store today.
+BOSTON, MASS (February 15, 2017) – Song Sleuth, a groundbreaking app that turns your iOS device into a powerful and accurate bird song identifier, debuts on the iTunes Store today.

 Developed by Wildlife Acoustics in collaboration with world renowned bird expert and illustrator David Sibley, Song Sleuth is a simple to use application that enables anyone with an iOS device to record, recognize and positively identify the songs of nearly 200 North American birds.